Contra Roosh V. on Evolution

 …there will be in every species a severe struggle for life among conspecifics, and a high child mortality.
 And that is the very thing, of course, which is needed to ensure in turn that in every species there will be that natural selection which is, according to the Darwinian theory, the vera causa of evolution.

-There is a struggle for life between members of the same species, but it could take many forms other than violent conflict.
-It could be who can outrun predators better, who can metabolize lactose better, who can resist disease better, or who chooses to have children.
+There is a struggle for life between members of the same species.
+That struggle can involve violence, but there are other forms of competition: who can outrun predators better, who can metabolize lactose better, who can resist disease better, or who chooses to have children.

 …[evolution] implies a struggle for life among humans which is far more severe, and a child mortality which is far higher, than any which really exists, or indeed could exist, consistently with our species surviving at all.